-Over the data period, specific conductivity measurements in Americano Creek ranged from 232 to 750 μ S and from 32,327 to 43,487 μ S in the Estero Americano (the ESA-20 conductivity results are not included in the graph below since high conductivity conditions are assumed to be a function of the tidal nature of this site, rather than an indicator of pollutant levels, and would have skewed the graph).
-As expected, the highest conductivity results were observed in the earliest sampling (12/14/11) and lowest results were observed during the storm sampling event (1/20/12).
+Over the data period, specific conductivity measurements in Americano Creek ranged from 270 to 757 $\mu$ S and from 799to 23,580 $\mu$ S in the Estero Americano (the ESA-20 conductivity results are not included in the graph below since high conductivity conditions are assumed to be a function of the tidal nature of this site, rather than an indicator of pollutant levels, and would have skewed the graph).
+As expected, the conductivity results were highest at most stations during the May 30 sampling event.
+As streamflow levels drop to summer baseflow conditions, specific conductivity results generally increase.
+The highest conductivity result was observed at station BLC-20 during the the storm sampling event (3/13/12), this is of concern since the influx of stormwater free of pollutants generally lowers the conductivity rather than increasing it.
+The Ammonia and Ortho-phosphate concentrations measured at this site during the 3/13/12 sampling event were also high.
 Ebabias Creek continues to exhibit the lowest conductivity conditions of all sampled stations throughout the watershed.